fazzy12/fazzy12/README.md

 <h1 align="center">Hi 👋, I'm Ifeanyi Kalu</h1>
 <p>Welcome to my GitHub profile!
 I am a software engineer with a passion for creating innovative software solutions and solving complex problems.
-I have a strong background in Python javascript and c, and I am always looking to learn and expand my skill set.
+I have a strong background in Python javascript and c, and I am always looking to learn and expand my skill set

 On my profile, you will find a variety of projects that showcase my abilities and interests.
 From frontend web development, backend web development, and DevOps projects, I have a diverse range of experience.
 Feel free to take a look around and reach out if you have any questions or want to collaborate on a project.